 Whitaker International Summer Program

-Up to $25,000 for a 6-10 month period to travel to a host institution located in a World Bank member country to conduct development related to PhD research under the supervision of a research advisor.
-Upon completion of the program McNamara fellows return to their home country for work.
+This fellowship awards up to $25,000 for a 6-10 month period to travel to a host institution located in a World Bank member country to conduct development related to PhD research under the supervision of a research advisor.
+Upon completion of the program, McNamara fellows return to their home country for work.

 United Nations Internship Program